 Where we get into trouble is when we look at utilization.
 We might look at our pastures, see that they’re grazed down, and that we’ve gotten efficient utilization.
 But efficient utilization is not nearly as important as building capacity.
 Profit minded ranchers know that to build capacity they need to graze less severely and leave more leaves.

-Stay tuned for next week when Dave talks about how the growing season affects recovery rates, and what we can do to adapt our management plan based on what we see happening.
+Click here to read the second part in the series.
+Dave talks about how the growing season affects recovery rates, and what we can do to adapt our management plan based on what we see happening.
 (Hey, do you have a grazing management plan?
 It’s never too late to start.
-Here’s where you can get your free grazing chart along with all the articles Troy Bishopp wrote on how to use yours to be more successful AND have a life too!)
+Dave has a grazing chart available, or you can check out the free version from Troy Bishopp here, along with all the articles Troy wrote on how to use yours to be more successful AND have a life too!)

 Do you appreciate Dave’s teaching style?
 Then check out his book and DVD for lots more great information and profit tips.
 Dave also runs Ranching for Profit schools, a week that will change how you look at your operation and what you can do to increase profit, improve the health of the land, improve the relationships in your business and increase your satisfaction with your ranch.